Atlantic coastal pine barrens: Flora

 The composition of the flora of the pine barrens is largely determined by fire frequency.
 Pitch-pine-dominated forests are the characteristic forests of this ecoregion, but where fires occur at intervals of 10 years or less, dwarf pine forests develop.
-Where fires are infrequent, oak-dominated forests develop.
+Where fires are infrequent, Oak-dominated forests develop.
 In wetland areas grow cedar swamp forests and hardwood swamp forests.

-Pine-dominated forests
+Pine-Dominated Forests

 Pitch pine (Pinus rigida) is the most abundant tree here.
 Shortleaf pine (Pinus echinata) is also present, but not as abundant.
 In the southern regions of the New Jersey Pine Barrens, loblolly pine (Pinus taeda) and pond pine (Pinus serotina) are present and fairly commonly encountered.
-A variety of oaks grow among the pines, including black (Quercus velutina), white (Quercus alba), post (Quercus stellata), chestnut (Quercus prinus), scarlet (Quercus coccinea), and blackjack (Quercus marilandica).
+A variety of oaks grow among the pines, including black oak (Quercus velutina), white oak (Quercus alba), post oak (Quercus stellata), chestnut oak (Quercus prinus), scarlet oak (Quercus coccinea), and blackjack oak (Quercus marilandica).
 These forests tend to be open with widely spaced trees and plenty of sunlight reaching the forest floor.

 The understory is thick with shrubs, including black huckleberry (Gaylussacia baccata) and early lowbush blueberry (Vaccinium pallidum).
 Staggerbrush (Lyonia mariana), dangleberry (Gaylussacia frondosa), mountain laurel (Kalmia latifolia), and sheep laurel (Kalmia angustifolia) also occur.
 Bracken fern (Pteridium aquilinum) is abundant.

-Dwarf pine forests
+Dwarf Pine Forests

 The only trees that can recover from frequent fires are pitch pine and blackjack oak, which are abundant here.
 Deprived of the opportunity to grow tall, these trees grow as shrubs that may only be 4 ft tall.

 Black huckleberry and early lowbush blueberry are again common here.
 Mountain laurel, sheep laurel, and bearberry (Arctostaphylos uva-ursi) are also common.

-Oak-dominated forests
+Oak-Dominated Forests

 Without fires, leaf litter accumulates, creating an environment that favors the establishment of oak seedlings instead of pine seedlings.
 In time, the pines grow old, die, and are replaced by oaks (Quercus spp.).
 The most common are black, scarlet, chestnut, white, and post oaks.
 Pitch and shortleaf pines are scattered among the oaks.
 The forest canopy tends to be closed.

 The understory vegetation is similar to that of the pine-dominated forest, with black huckleberry, early lowbush blueberry, and dangleberry common.

-Cedar swamp forests
+Cedar Swamp Forests

 Swamp forests dominated by Atlantic white cedar (Chamaecyparis thyoides) occur along the waterways of the pine barrens.
 The white cedars often grow from pools of standing water and, in contrast to the surrounding pine forests, considerably darken the understory.
 Amid the white cedars are red maple (Acer rubrum), sour gum (Nyssa sylvatica), pitch pine, and sweet bay magnolia (Magnolia virginiana).
 In openings and edges grow highbush blueberry, dangleberry, swamp azalea (Rhododendron viscosum), fetterbush (Eubotrys racemosa), and leatherleaf (Chamaedaphne calyculata).
 Sweet pepperbush (Clethra alnifolia), Sabatia kennedyana, inkberry (Ilex glabra), and winterberry (Ilex verticillata) are also present.